Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 If you suspect fraud is happening, report it to your state’s insurance fraud bureau.
 How to report your case:

-- Or call the NCIB at 800-835-6422 on Monday through Friday from 7 a.m. to 7 p.m., CT.
+- Call the NCIB at 800-835-6422 on weekdays from 7 a.m. to 7 p.m., CT.

 Insurance fraud comes in many forms and can involve small details, like avoiding relevant info on your application or padding property value.
 But reporting fraud can go a long way toward lowering future insurance costs.